 Moreover, \begin{itemize} \item if $\beta=\frac{1}{2}$, then $\xi$ is a holomorphic function of $\zeta$. \item if $\beta\in\{\frac{1}{4}, \frac{3}{4}\}$, then $\xi=F(\zeta)^{1/2}$ for a holomorphic function $F$ with $F(0)=0$; \item if $\beta\in \{\frac{1}{6}, \frac{5}{6}, \frac{1}{3}, \frac{2}{3}\}$, then $\xi=F(\zeta)^{1/3}$ for a holomorphic function $F$ with $F(0)=0$. \end{itemize} \end{itemize} \end{definition}

 In particular, a singular special K\"ahler metric is asymptotic to one of the model singularities in Examples \ref{example: cone-special-kahler}, and has local integral monodromy.
+It is also easy to check that there is always a unique tangent cone at the singularity given by a flat cone of angle in $(0,2\pi]$.
 More general examples of singular special K\"ahler metrics satisfying the above conditions are given by the base of an elliptic fibration with singular fibers (see for example \cite{Hein}).